AhmetUludag1/AhmetUludag1/README.md

 # 💫 About Me:
 Hello, I am Ahmet.
 I am 20 years old and I am a computer programmer.
 I live in Isparta.
-My specialty is web development
+My specialty is web development and mobile programing .

 ## 🌐 Socials: